Implementing the close action

 The default action view of the

-" action is hidden.
+"close" action is hidden.

-action in multiple dialogs
+The close action in multiple dialogs

-When executing a DIALOG
+When executing a DIALOG instruction, the close action executes

-block, if defined.
+the ON ACTION close block, if defined.
 Otherwise, the close action is mapped to the

-cancel action if an ON ACTION cancel
+cancel action if an ON ACTION cancel handler is defined.

-If neither ON ACTION close
+If neither ON ACTION close, nor ON ACTION cancel

 are defined, nothing will happen if the user tries to close the window with the X

-cross button or an ALT+F4
+cross button or an ALT+F4 keystroke.

-register will not
+The int_flag register will not

-be set in the context of DIALOG
+be set in the context of DIALOG.

-action in singular dialogs
+The close action in singular dialogs

-When an ON ACTION close
+When an ON ACTION close handler is defined in an INPUT,

-INPUT ARRAY
+INPUT ARRAY, CONSTRUCT, DISPLAY ARRAY or

-interactive instruction, the handler code will be executed if the close
+PROMPT interactive instruction, the handler code will be executed if the close

 action is fired.

-If no explicit ON ACTION close
+If no explicit ON ACTION close handler is defined, the close

 action acts the same as the cancel predefined action.
 So by default when the user clicks the X cross

-button in a window, the interactive instruction stops and the int_flag
+button in a window, the interactive instruction stops and the int_flag is set to 1.

-If there is an explicit ON ACTION cancel
+If there is an explicit ON ACTION cancel block defined,

-is set to 1 and the user code under ON ACTION cancel
+int_flag is set to 1 and the user code under ON ACTION cancel

 will be executed.

-option is set, no cancel and no close
+If the CANCEL=FALSE option is set, no cancel and no close

-action will be created, and you must write an ON ACTION close
+action will be created, and you must write an ON ACTION close handler to proceed

 with the close action.
-In this case, the int_flag
+In this case, the int_flag register will not be set when the

-action is invoked.
+close action is invoked.

 The close action on mobile devices